 This web design perfectly complements the style of the owner – Italian architect and designer Marco Giovinazzo.
 The smooth and clean black and white design provides for a beautiful contrast with the colourful pictures that display Giovinazzo’s architecture.
 The zooming effect on his work headers gradually immerse the visitors into his creations while the navigation effects add some nice extra details.

 Lexus uses this website as part of their branding strategy to reinforce their key brand principles: craftsmanship, innovation, and passion.
-For this, Lexus designed a stunning main page introduction with typography that playfully distorts by moving your mouse through the letters.
+For this, Lexus designed a stunning main page introduction with typography that playfully distorts when you move your mouse pointer through the letters.
 Upon entering, the visitor is immersed by the captivating moving background accompanied by the floating articles and videos that slowly drift by.

 Be warned!
 As soon as this website by the Italian band Moods is finished loading, it will blast right through your speakers.
-Designed in order to advertise Moods' music, which mixes rock with electronic sounds, this web design gives you the feeling as if you just stepped into a club.
-The constantly moving colors and soundwave effects that are guided by the music display a cool lightshow, while the letter and text distortions during the web navigation generate a cool stroboscopic effect.
+Designed to advertise Moods' music - a mixture of rock with electronic sounds - this web design gives you the feeling as if you just stepped into a club.
+The constantly moving colors and soundwave effects that are guided by the music display a cool lightshow, while the letter and text distortions during the web navigation generate a stroboscopic effect.

-The last website in our list is made for the project Future Library, for which annual pieces of writing will be submitted by a new author until 2114.
+The last website in our list is made for the project Future Library, for which pieces of writing will be submitted annually by a new author until 2114.
 The web design with the loading animation of a growing tree and the scrolling effect zooming the visitor in and out of time beautifully complement this time loop.
 The old-fashioned colour scheme plays nicely into the fact that by the time that this anthology is published, the project itself will be an actual vintage product.

 Coming to the end of this week’s list, I want to thank everyone for their valuable time and support!
 As usual, suggestions are always welcome and make sure to keep an eye out for next week’s list.